 The father of Amarone and a masterful wine grower, Giuseppe Quintarelli has left an inestimable heritage to his family who now manage the estate.
 Excellence, tradition, artisanal spirit and authenticity define the monumental work carried out by this property where only the best vintages are produced.
 Extremely elegant, these wines are beautifully mellow with wonderful aromatic persistence.

 Despite his modesty, Giuseppe Quintarelli is considered the father of Amarone and one of the greatest Italian winemakers.
-While he was a discrete man, his work let his work do the talking, which inspired a generation of winemakers such as Romano Dal Foro, who was Quintarelli’s loyal apprentice.
+While he was a discrete man, he let his work do the talking, which inspired a generation of Italian winemakers such as Romano Dal Foro, who was Quintarelli’s loyal apprentice.
 In 2012, after 60 remarkable years of service in the world of wine, Quintarelli passed away.
 His estate, however, remains in the family and his daughter Fiorenza, his son-in-law Giampaolo and his grandchildren Francesco and Lorenzo carry the torch, producing wines that follow Quintarelli’s methods.
 The showpiece of this estate is most certainly the Amarone, considered the best example in the entire appellation and one of Italy’s finest exports.
 The 12-hectare property is located in the village of Negrar in the hills to the north of Vérone in the heart of Valpolicella at an altitude of around 500 metres.

 Today, the name Quintarelli is synonymous with excellence, but also tradition, patience (the maturation process is long) and authenticity.
 This humble estate (there is no grand château to be seen here, just a family home and a cellar), produces Amaroni that are unrivalled.
 Bottle labels are a modest affair and marketing is quasi-inexistent which all contributes to the charm.
 Quintarelli was known for being quite a character and often scolded people who spit out his wine at tastings.

-What is Amarone?
+What is Amarone wine?

 Amarone, meaning literally “The Great Bitter”, is made by using a traditional method called appassimento, which consists of drying the grapes for a few months until they have a raisin like appearance before pressing them.
 The result is a wine with a great concentration of flavour, sugar (which is in short supply and the reason why winemakers in the region use this method) and alcohol.
 Amarone sales took off in the 1980s and earned a Denominazione di Origine Controllata (DOC) in 1990.
 In 2009, Amarone and Recioto della Valpolicella (a sweet wine made in the same method) were promoted to DOCG status (Denominazione di Origine Controllata e Garantita).
 At Quintarelli, after appassimento, the grapes pressed and the juice vinified at a low temperature before ageing it in Slovenian oak for 8 years (10 years for Amarone Riserva).
 The resulting wines are elegant with an exceptional, long finish.
 In more unsuccessful vintages, the Quintarelli estate won’t produce an Amarone at all.
 Their wines have long set a benchmark in quality and look set to continue to do so, just as Giuseppe Quintarelli would have wished.